ericaddison/appengine_samples/login/README.md

 ## google account login with the `users` API
 Pretty simple ... used the `users` API to log in.

+** There is an interesing difference between this method and the token method...
+Not sure of the details, BUT, if I logout with the link you can get from the `users` API, then it logs me out of my other open google sessions in my browser as well!
+The token version does not do that, but if you are already logged into something else (say gmail), then the token version will just grab that and not even give you a choice about which account to use.
+Odd...

 ## google account login with a token
 Followed instructions
 https://developers.google.com/identity/sign-in/web/sign-in (including create clientID for Oauth)